Alexander Campbell and Isabella McDonald were my paternal grandfather's paternal grandparents. Alexander

 The 1840s were a difficult

-time on Skye.
-At the time of the 1851 Scotland Census, Isabella, her older sister Flora, and a cousin Mary, were living in a bothy in Dirleton,
+period for people living on Skye.
+When the 1851 Scotland Census was taken, Isabella, her older sister Flora, and a cousin Mary, were living in a bothy

 is 260 miles of walking